YopaNelly/alx_html_css/html_advanced/README.md

-This proget is toimplement from scratch a webpage from a designer file.
+This proget is to implement from scratch a webpage from a designer file.